Pests & Disease

 Finally, remember to keep a garden journal about your pest control adventures.
 Documenting what you’ve done, will help you monitor results and can help you learn what works and what doesn’t – given your plants, your garden and your local climate.

-Leafcutter Bees.
-As their name suggests, leafcutter bees (smaller and darker than a honey bee) cut precise round or oval holes from the sides of plant leaves, which are used to form nest cells.
+As their name suggests, leafcutter bees (smaller and darker than a common honey bee) cut precise round or oval holes from the sides of plant leaves, which are used to form nest cells.
 In rose plants, more serious problems can occur when they bore into recently pruned stems and canes, causing wilt.
-To reduce damage caused by leafcutter bees, prune out the injured tips several inches below the damaged area and seal the cut with grating wax or sealing putty.
+To reduce damage caused by leafcutter bees, prune out the injured tips several inches below the damaged area and seal the cut with grating compound or some sort of sealing putty.

 Most of the common rose diseases are fungal in nature.
 You can nip that problem in the bud by ensuring good air flow for your plants.
 That means providing plenty of room between roses, ideally five feet apart from each other.
 Overcrowding means excessive moisture and gives fungal spores the opportunity they’ve been waiting for.

-Powdery Mildew.
 If the leaves of your rose plants look like they’ve been treated to an after-bath dousing of talcum powder, chances are they’ve fallen prey to powdery mildew.
 Severe infection will cause leaves to yellow or brown and can disfigured shoots and flowers.
 To reduce the chances of powdery mildew, be sure to keep the ground under rose bushes clean and try to increase air circulation.
 Water only in the morning hours to avoid moisture build up.
 To treat powdery mildew, try this home made remedy: 1 teaspoon baking soda, 1/2 teaspoon oil and one quart of warm water.
 Mix and then apply by spray bottle.
-Sulfur dusts will also control powdery mildew.
+Green Cure will also get rid of powdery mildew.